ephemera02/Palimpsest/README.md

 > It's your machine.
 Your rules.

-**2,730 Lines of Code**
+**4,163 Lines of Code**

 > One developer.
 One cat.
 Pure Python.
 No external DLLs.
-A lot of anger at the right things.
+Even more anger at the right things.

 ---